Architecture of Integrated Information Systems: Dissemination and related work

-The ARIS concept forms the basis of various software products, such as the ARIS Toolset from Software AG, which has been the owner of ARIS trademarks since IDS Scheer AG was acquired.
+The ARIS concept forms the basis of various software products, including the ARIS Toolset from Software AG, which has been the owner of ARIS trademarks since IDS Scheer AG was acquired.
 At the end of 2004, part of the concept was reflected in the graphical process integration of SAP Exchange Infrastructure.

-ARIS is a very well-known approach for the description of information system architectures, especially in German-speaking countries.
-As a concept of the Management Frameworks group, however, it is one of over fifty existing frameworks for information management on the market.
+Although ARIS is a well-known approach for the description of information system architectures, especially in German-speaking countries, it is not as well known on a larger scale.
+With in the Management Frameworks group it is one of over fifty existing frameworks for information management on the market.
 The architecture of interoperable information systems (AIOS) was also published in 2010 at the Institut für Wirtschaftsinformatik (Institute for Information Systems) in Saarbrücken, which was founded by Scheer.
 While ARIS describes company-internal information systems and business processes, AIOS describes how cross-company business processes can be realized by adapting and loosely coupling information systems.

 With the "Model-to-Execute" approach, business processes can be modelled in ARIS and automatically transferred to webMethods BPM for technical execution.